hannibal002/SkyHanni/docs/tutorials/graph_network.md

 Use the command `/shgraphweight` to set the weight of the selected node.
 By default, every node has the weight of 0.

-The weight gets added on top of the length of the path when Dijkstra or A* calculates a path through the node.
+The weight gets added to the pathfinding route.
 This impacts all directions the node can pass through in the same way.

 When to use?
 When the path slows down the user considerably, e.g., moving through water or climbing up blocks without stairs.
 Especially